-The Net ionic equation provides the information of ions that exists in aqueous medium.
-Salts get dissolved in polar solvents like water and present as cations and anions in dissolved state.
+The net ionic equation provides the information of ions that exists in an aqueous medium.
+Salts get dissolved in polar solvents like water and present as cations and anions in the dissolved state.
 The net ionic equation indicates the chemical species that undergo a chemical change.
 The ions that appear on both sides of the equation remain constant and therefore considered to be spectator ions.
-Many equations have been encountered, most of them have been condensed equations where in all the reactants and products are indicated as electrically neutral molecules and compounds.
+Many equations have been encountered, most of them have been condensed equations wherein all the reactants and products are indicated as electrically neutral molecules and compounds.

 2CH3CO2H(aq) + Sr2+(aq) + 2OH–(aq) –> Sr2+(aq) + 2CH3CO2–(aq) + 2H2O(l)

 Only strontium is found on both sides of the equation in same form, therefore only strontium can be eliminated from the ionic equation.

 The simplified net ionic equation is,

 CH3CO2H(aq) + OH–(aq) –> CH3CO2–(aq) + H2O(l)

 Write the net ionic equation that represents the reaction of aqueous solution of sodium chromate and lead(ll) nitrate which react to form a yellow precipitate of lead(ll) chromate and aqueous solution of sodium nitrate.